 Policy: Sustainable Solutions for Rural Communities

 Why have rural communities had to take a back seat when it comes to formulating national transport policy?
 And why does rural transport present such a challenge to policy makers?
-CPRE want to address that problem and is developing a Transport Toolkit that will equip local people to implement sustainable local transport projects in their communities.
-We are holding our first sustainable transport trial - an electric bike trial in Four Marks and Medsted.
+CPRE has addressed that problem with the development of a national Transport Toolkit (see above).
+We have also run Transport Symposiums and monitor the development and implementation of Hampshire County Council's transport policy.

 Keeping Rural Roads Rural

 Increasing traffic on our roads is increasing pollution and congestion and destroying the tranquillity of some of our best loved rural areas.
 We have made steps to reduce the clutter of 'signage on rural roads' and seek better road layout in villages.
 There are always dilemmas to resolve such as that of the proposed Lyndhurt bypass.